 In addition, Mr. Bauer’s meticulous, trial-ready approach has helped clients avoid charges in dozens of criminal grand jury investigations, many of which remain confidential.

-Mr. Bauer began his career as law clerk to federal district court Judge Pamela Ann Rymer.
+Mr. Bauer began his career as law clerk to Judge Pamela Ann Rymer of the US District Court for the Central District of California.
 Next, he served as an Assistant United States Attorney in Los Angeles, where he led “Operation Big Spender,” still the largest police corruption investigation in West Coast history.
 As a federal prosecutor, he tried corruption and financial crimes cases of all types, and was a leading perjury and obstruction of justice prosecutor.
 He joined Latham’s San Francisco office in 1993.
 In 1996, he was appointed special prosecutor by the Office of Independent Counsel in a corruption investigation of the US Secretary of Agriculture.
 In 2003, he accepted the ABA’s Annual Pro Bono Publico Award on behalf of the firm.
 From 2013 through 2017, he divided his time between Latham's San Francisco and Brussels offices as the spouse of the US Ambassador to Belgium.

 Speaking and Teaching Engagements

 He has appeared on ABC’s Nightline, National Public Radio’s Morning Edition, and CBS News, and has provided comments to the New York Times, Wall Street Journal, LA Times, Washington Post, and Time Magazine.
-He has spoken at various national legal conferences, including the ABA White Collar Defense Conference and the Stanford Directors’ College.
+He has spoken at various national legal conferences, including the ABA White Collar Defense Conference, the Association of General Counsel, the Chief Litigation Counsel Association, and the Stanford Directors’ College.
 He has also taught trial advocacy at Hastings College of Law and at the Stanford Law School Advocacy Workshop.